 Like a husband.

 No. She wouldn’t travel that mental road again, and the dead end it inevitably led to.
 Her two-decade search for Mr. Perfect had been a resounding failure.
 He didn’t exist.
-Neither did Mr. Almost-perfect or even Mr. What-the-heck-it’s-worth-a-try.
+Neither did Mr. Almost Perfect or even Mr. What the Heck It’s Worth a Try.

 Brigit claimed Cat’s requirements in a mate were too exacting, that she was holding out for some impossible-to-attain ideal.
 Cat’s answer was always the same.
 Considering the alarming divorce rate nowadays, was it possible to be too picky?
-The last thing Cat would want to do was subject some innocent child to the emotional meat grinder of divorce, having experienced that particular hell firsthand.
+The last thing Cat wanted to do was subject some innocent child to the emotional meat grinder of divorce, having experienced that particular hell firsthand.

-Cat carried the lit candle into the bedroom and set it on the dresser next to the huge gourmet snack basket wrapped in cellophane.
+She carried the lit candle into the bedroom and set it on the dresser next to the huge gourmet snack basket wrapped in cellophane.
 The contents looked tempting—everything from Godiva chocolates to blue corn chips—but she didn’t dare touch it.
 She had to leave this place precisely the way she’d found it or risk Nana discovering she’d been there.

 When she left tomorrow, the agency’s apartment would have been restored to its previous condition, but as for herself…